epfl-lara/leon/README.md

 - _README(.md)_ - This README file.

-- _PERMISSION_ -
+- _LICENSE_ - The license under which Leon is distributed.
-You can safely ignore this file.
-It is used to handle git PERMISSION for this repository.

 - _build.sbt_